Have you ever asked the question, “What is the difference between medical-grade transformers and non-medical grade transformers?”

-Medical grade isolation transformers use two design options to achieve isolation: safety ground, and reinforced insulation.
+Medical grade isolation transformers use two design options to achieve isolation: safety ground and reinforced insulation.

 - Safety Ground — Safety ground transformers utilize standard transformer isolation.
 A safety shield between the primary and secondary coils, with insulation between the shield and each coil, maintains leakage current maximums.
 The safety shield has to be thick to be able to meet required tests in the safety standard.
-If the isolation breaks, the electrical path goes directly to ground, providing safety.
+If the isolation breaks, the electrical path goes directly to the ground, providing safety.

 Medical Grade Isolation transformers are mostly used in a 1:1 ratio (the primary voltage rating equals the rated secondary voltage value).
 The two windings will have the same number of turns.
 There might be a slight difference in the number of turns to compensate for voltage drops; otherwise, the secondary voltage would be slightly less than the primary voltage.

 - In both design options, the construction design must still meet the required creepage and clearance requirements.
-If the transformer includes a static shield for noise reduction, it is important to note that this shield does not provide the transformer with safety ground but rather works as a functional earth.
+If the transformer includes a static shield for noise reduction, it is important to note that this shield does not provide the transformer with safety ground but instead works as a functional earth.

 The continuous strip of steel used in the core allows the transformer to be smaller, lighter, more efficient, and quieter than an EI laminate.
 These qualities are highly desirable in medical electrical equipment (and many other applications) and justify the additional expense.

-Shreejee Electronics manufactures medical-grade isolation transformers for 240/120/100 V and 240/120 V rated for up to 3000 VA (standard range) and up to 15 kVA (custom designs).
-Shreejee’s isolation transformers offer reinforced safety for use in medical electronic devices.
+Shreejee Electronics manufactures medical-grade isolation transformers for 240/120/100 V, and 240/120 V rated for up to 3000 VA (standard range) and up to 15 kVA (custom designs).
+Shreejee’s isolation transformers offer reinforced safety for use in electronic medical devices.
 Our safety specifications are well within the recommended standards and adhere to the compliance guidelines as stipulated by IEC and UL safety standards.